Privacy notice – how we collect and use your information

-This privacy notice tells you what to expect when the Electoral Commission collects personal information about visitors to our websites.
+This privacy notice tells you what to expect when we collect personal information about visitors to our websites.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 Cookies will often record information such as a user’s preferences for options on a site, or on a transactional site a cookie will be used to identify a logged-in user and preserve the integrity of the data they are entering.
 Cookies are also used to identify website visitors for the purposes of analysing site usage.